Most Popular Breakfast Restaurants, Ranked

 Bottom Line: IHOP

-With more than 1,800 locations around the world and $910 million in profits in 2019, IHOP is one of America's most successful breakfast chains.
+With almost 1,700 locations in the United States, IHOP is one of America's most successful breakfast chains.
 The International House of Pancakes specializes in pancakes, of course, and other breakfast foods like waffles, French toast and crepes.
 There are also items on the menu more geared toward lunch and dinner like sandwiches and burgers.

 We can't fully explain what is so appealing about IHOP.
 If we speak truthfully, the eggs are terrible, the coffee is undrinkable and the orange juice is artificial.
 The pancakes are good, we will concede that, but the overly sweet concoction they try to pass off as jam is not worth even opening.

 Still, somehow, IHOP is a great place to go for a casual breakfast or to eat copious amounts of food that is way too sweet.
 Nobody has ever felt good after eating at IHOP, yet we will all keep going back.

 Best Food Item to Get at IHOP: Blueberry Pancakes